 - 1. The number of personnel (including self-employed contractors, on-call workers and workers with flexible employment relationships) at the organisation undergoing certification is based on the number of FTEs. - 2.
-The number of FTEs is calculated disregarding any repetition of jobs and responsibilities. - 3.
+On the total number of FTEs, FTEs can be deducted when dealing with repetitive functions (large quantities of a single process) (application of IAF MD5), and this group of FTEs may be reduced to justify the correct audit time (for example: 100 FTE is thus reduced to 25 FTE). - 3.
 The number of personnel in the table should be seen as a continuum rather than a stepped change. - 4.
 For organisations with more than 10,700 employees, the certification body shall follow its own procedure. - 5.
 In the technical area (2) Care & Healthcare, the organisation's volunteers are converted into FTEs.